Pseudo-Hamiltonian neural networks for learning partial differential equations: Introduction

-where $S(x) = -S(x)^T$, and $y^TR(x)y \geq 0$ for all $y$.
-That is, $S(x) \in \mathbb{R}^{d\times d}$ can be any skew-symmetric matrix and $R(x) \in \mathbb{R}^{d\times d}$ can be any positive semi-definite matrix.
-Since we put no restrictions on the external forces, a pseudo-Hamiltonian formulation can in principle be obtained for any first-order ODE, which in turn can be obtained from any arbitrary-order ODE by a variable transformation.
-To get an efficient model, certain restrictions should be put on it to consider systems less general than \eqref{eq:noncangen}.
-Then one can learn models that can be separated into internal dynamics and the external forces, i.e.\ $(S_\theta(x) - R_\theta(x)) \nabla H_\theta(x)$ and $f_\theta(x,t)$.
-This makes it possible to learn a model of the system as if under ideal conditions even if data is sampled from a system affected by disturbances, if one assumes that an undisturbed system is closed and thus given only by the internal dynamics.
 The motivating idea behind the present paper is to extend the framework of \cite{Eidnes2023pseudo} to PDEs.
-In principe, one could always treat the spatially discretized PDE as a system of ODEs and apply the PHNN models of \cite{Eidnes2023pseudo} to that.
-But that would be disregarding certain structures we know to be present in the discretized PDE and would lead to inefficient models.
-Compared to the ODE case, we will in the PDE setting impose some restrictions on the form of the external forces, in that we will not allow for them to depend on spatial derivatives of the solution.
+In principle, one could always treat the spatially discretized PDE as a system of ODEs and apply the PHNN models of \cite{Eidnes2023pseudo} to that.
+However, that would be disregarding certain structures we know to be present in the discretized PDE and would lead to inefficient models.
+Thus, compared to the ODE case, we consider different neural network architectures.
+Moreover, we will in the PDE setting impose some restrictions on the form of the external forces, in that we will not allow for them to depend on spatial derivatives of the solution.
 On the other hand, we will consider a more general form of the internal dynamics, where dissipation can result from a separate term and not just damping of the Hamiltonian.
+This mean that we can model metriplectic systems, in addition to Hamiltonian, port-Hamiltonian and dissipative systems.

-To our knowledge, the only prior work on extending HNN to PDEs is that of Matsubara et al.\ in \cite{Matsubara2020deep}.
-In addition to Hamiltonian PDEs, exemplified by the Korteweg--de Vries equation, they also propose an extension to dissipative PDEs and demonstrate this for the Cahn--Hilliard equation.
-That paper has been a major inspiration for our work, but we believe our generalization to a wider class of PDEs and allowing for external forces largely expands the utility of this learning approach.
+Although HNN and extensions of this have attracted considerable attention in recent years, there has been very few studies on extending the methodology to PDEs.
+To our knowledge, the only prior works that consider HNN for PDEs are those of Matsubara et al.\ in \cite{Matsubara2020deep} and Jin et al.\ in \cite{Jin2022learning}.
+The latter has included a numerical example on the nonlinear Schrödinger equation.
+The former reference considers both Hamiltonian PDEs, exemplified by the Korteweg--de Vries equation, and an extension to dissipative PDEs, demonstrated on the Cahn--Hilliard equation.
+That paper has been a major inspiration for our work, especially on the neural network architecture we use to model the integrals in our PDE formulation.
+By generalizing to a wider class of PDEs that can have conservative and dissipative terms at once, and also allowing for external forces, we largely expand the utility of this learning approach.